-The Art Studio curriculum develops basic technical skills and visual problem-solving abilities that prepare students to transfer to four-year colleges to major in Art Studio.
+The Art Studio curriculum develops technical skills and visual problem-solving abilities and introduces theoretical, historical, and critical issues that prepare students to transfer to four-year colleges to major in a visual arts program.
 The curriculum includes the study of painting, sculpture, drawing, pottery, photography and applied arts such as graphic design and fashion design.

-- present students with the basic concepts of visual aesthetics and the historical background of studio art from ancient civilizations to the present time; - introduce students to the use of visual elements and principals of design, and demonstrate how to use them to create visually successful and emotionally expressive art works in two and three dimensions; - present students to a variety of studio art materials and techniques as they relate to two and three dimensional art.
+- present students with the basic concepts of visual aesthetics, the historical background and the theoretical discourse of artmaking. - introduce students to design theory including the visual elements and principals of design, and demonstrate how to apply them to creative visually successful and emotionally expressive works of art. - introduce students to the vocabulary and critical thinking skills necessary to analyze and contextualize their artwork and the work of others. - enable students to develop a portfolio of work to use for transfer to a four-year institution or entry into the workforce.